legomyeggo1969/sets1_finals_analysis_2025/README.md

 - oc Bleed=-32
 ```

+# Methodology and Content
 ## Content Description
-# The contents of this public data package includes the follow files:
+### The contents of this public data package includes the follow files:

 This file is the script which is used to process the log, summarize results, and visualize results
 - main.py (written in python, requires 'matplotlib' as a dependency for visualization)